 What is diabetic kidney disease?

-Diabetic kidney disease is kidney damage caused by diabetes.
-It is also known as DKD, chronic kidney disease, CKD, and diabetic nephropathy 1.
+Diabetic kidney disease (DKD) is kidney damage caused by diabetes.

 What happens when you have diabetic kidney disease?

 Your kidneys’ role is to filter the waste and excess water from the blood, making urine in the process.

 People with diabetes have high blood glucose levels that can progressively damage the blood vessels in the kidneys.
 Many people with diabetes develop high blood pressure, which can also damage the kidneys¹.
 Damaged kidneys means that their ability to filter out waste is reduced.